Piezoelectric Tube Scanners

 NOTES:

-1. First bending mode resonance frequency with a fixed base and free end.
+- First bending mode resonance frequency with a fixed base and free end, see calculator below.
+Tolerance +/-20%.

 When the base of the tube is fixed, the tip translations Δx and Δy are approximately

-The diameter expansion due to a voltage applied on all four quadrants or the internal electrode is approximately
+The change in outside diameter due to a positive voltage applied to all four quadrants is approximately

 Driving Piezoelectric Tubes with the TD250 Amplifier